py5coding/py5book/content/hybrid_programming.md

 }
 ```

 Observe there is a new method `shareBuffers()`.
-This gives our Sketch the opportunity to pass the Direct Buffers to Java.
+This gives our Sketch the opportunity to pass Direct Buffers to Java.
 This only needs to be done once.
 Direct Buffers do not support array-like indexing so we must use the `get()` method to access the data.
 These Direct Buffer data structures can only be one dimensional so the parameters to `get()` may need to be calculated as you would to index into a flattened multidimensional array.

 Now replace the Python code with the below code.
 Observe the call to `shareBuffers()` in the `setup()` function.
 Also, the number of points has increased tenfold to one hundred thousand.